crithub/crithub/README.md

 ### Cobalt-SRV

-I bought this server not long ago (May 11th), and I've had some trouble with it for its first day or so, but we're up and running now.
+I bought this server not long ago (May 11th), and I've had some trouble with it for its first day or so*, but we're up and running now.
 It's an old HP Elite 8200 SFF PC.

 CPU: Intel Core i5-2400 4c/4t @ 3.4GHz